bmp-43/INSPECTOR-CLI/README.md

   - Takes an IP or domain as input
   - Prints out open ports, a brief description for each, and common vulnerabilities associated with those ports
   - Includes banner grabbing for all frequently used ports
-- **Subdomain Enumerator**
+- **Recon & OSINT**
-  - Quickly finds subdomains for a given domain
+  - **Subdomain Enumerator**: Quickly finds subdomains for a given domain
-  - Useful for recon and expanding your attack surface analysis
-- **Banner Grabber**
-  - Integrated with the port scanner
-  - Fetches service banners from all frequently used ports
-- **Path Enumerator (Directory Brute-Forcer)**
-  - Enumerates directories/paths on web servers to find hidden or sensitive locations
+  - **Path Enumerator (Directory Brute-Forcer)**: Enumerates directories/paths on web servers to find hidden or sensitive locations
+  - **DNS/WHOIS Lookup**: Retrieves DNS and WHOIS information for domains (with DNS resolver integration)
+  - **IP WHOIS Lookup**: Retrieves WHOIS information for resolved IP addresses
+  - **Reverse DNS Lookup**: Resolves hostnames for IP addresses found
 - **Malware Analyser**
   - Uses the VirusTotal API to scan hash values, URLs, and files for malware analysis
-- **DNS/WHOIS Lookup**
-  - Retrieves DNS and WHOIS information for domains
-  - Now features DNS resolver integration in the Profiler tool (new in 0.4.1 BETA)
-  - Useful for reconnaissance and domain ownership checks
-- **IP WHOIS Lookup**
-  - Retrieves WHOIS information for resolved IP addresses (added in 0.4.2 BETA)
-- **Reverse DNS Lookup**
-  - Resolves hostnames for IP addresses found (added in 0.4.2 BETA)

 ## How to Use